Stendahl Art Galleries,

 Los Angeles, Calif.

-Collection size: 7.2 linear feet (on 10 microfilm reels)
+Collection size: 7.5 linear feet

 Collection Summary: 254 files on artists, institutions, dealers, and individuals connected with the Galleries.
 Files include biographical data, correspondence, financial material, exhibition catalogs and announcements, clippings, press releases and photographs.
 Most of the correspondence is with gallery founder Earl L. Stendahl.